 You can obtain the system time automatically, e.g. using various time servers.
 To ensure that the device uses the desired current time, you should configure one or more time servers.
-Switching from summer time to winter time (and back) must be carried out manually if the time is derived using this method by changing the value in the Time Zone field with an option UTC+ or UTC-.

 If a method for automatically deriving the time is defined on the device, the values obtained in this way automatically have higher priority.
 A manually entered system time is therefore overwritten.